-Section 6.
-1. The Senators and Representatives shall receive a comilensation for their services, to be ascertained by law, and paid out of the treasury of the Confederate States.
-They shall, for all cases; except treason, felony and breach of the peace be privileged from arrest during their attendance at the session of their respective Houses, and in going to and returning from the same; and for any speech or debate in either House they shall not besquestioned in any other place.
-2. No Senator or Representative shall, during the time for which he was elected, be appointed to any civil office under the authority of the Confederate States which shall have been created, or the emoluments whereof shall have been increased during such time and no person holding any office under the Confederate States shall be a member of either House during his continuance in office.
-But Congress may, by law, grant to the principal officer in each of the Executive Departments 'a seat upon the floor of either House, with the privilege of discussing any measures appertaning to his department.
+Secți n 6. the Senators and It presentatives shall receive ensation for their services, to be a certained by law, and paid-out of the creasury of the Confederate They shall, in all ases, except treason, felony and breach of the peace be pavileged om arrest during their sattendance at the second of their respective Houses, and in going to and returning from the same; and fer any speech or debate in either House they shall not be questioned in any other place.
+2. No Senator or Representative shall, during the time for which he was elected, be appointed to any civil office under the authority of the Confederate State, which shall have been created, or the emoluments whereof shall have been increased during such times and no person holding any office under the Confederate States shall be a member of either House during his continuance in office.
+But Congress may, by law, grant to the principal officer in each of the Executive Departments a scat upon-the floor of cither House, with the privilege of discussing any measures appertaning to his department.

-1. All bills for raising revenue shall originate in the House of Representatives; but the Senate may propose to concur with amendments as on other bills
+Section 7.
+All bills for raising revenue shall originate in the House of Representatives; but the Senate may propose to concur with amendments as on other bills shall, before it becomes a law, be presented to the prince or foreign State,